Siilwyn/calvin-and-hobbes-quotes/readme.md

   Options:
     -h, --help      Print usage
-    -a, --all       Print all Calvin and Hobbes quotes
+    -a, --all       Print all Calvin and Hobbes quotes -s, --say       Speak with cowsay

 Examples:
   $ calvin-and-hobbes-quotes                      # prints a random quote
   $ calvin-and-hobbes-quotes -a                   # lists all quotes
+  $ calvin-and-hobbes-quotes -s                   # speaks a random quote with cowsay
 ```

 ## Contributing